 Grieving is uncomfortable, heavy, hard to hold in but not pretty to let out, sometimes it’s angry, sometimes it’s solemn.
-One thing is for certain, there is power mourning together.
+One thing is for certain, there is power in mourning together.
 My people taught me how to embrace a grieving person, we never leave each other’s side.
 It’s tradition to fill homes with gifts, love, food, and prayers.
-In my culture, grief brings people together in the spirit of love for one another, we focus our attention on a single mission; helping the who lost somebody feel peace.
+In my culture, grief brings people together in the spirit of love for one another, we focus our attention on a single mission; helping the one who lost somebody feel peace.

 Through every period of chaos that threatened to dismantle my positivity, there are valuable lessons I’ve learned.

 No matter how you are grieving, no matter who you are grieving, no matter what you are grieving – You deserve love & you are not alone.